Bluetoad-g/Capstone_Project_Peraturanku/README.md

 For the chatbot, you can run it by:
-> Get the code from 'chatbot' directory on 'main'.
+> Get the code from 'chatbot' directory on 'main' branch.

 > You need to have the prerequisite; in CMD you need to install tensorflow, nltk, tensorflow.keras, python 3, also you need to have visual studio code (recommended), or maybe use google colab.